Car Insurance

 Secondly, you can save on theory lesson fees because BTT and FTT tests are relatively easy to pass.
 All you need to do is get some textbooks for self–study.

-Thirdly, do try to pass your driving test within 6 months of enrolment so that you can save on additional enrolment fees and renewal of PDL.
+Thirdly, do try to pass your driving test within 1 year of enrollment so that you can save on additional enrollment fees and renewal of PDL.
 This does not only save you time, it also saves you a significant amount of money because if you take long breaks in between classes, instructors will tend to take some time to refresh your memory at the next lesson and this means that time is wasted relearning things you have learned before when you can use the time to learn new things.
-So, a suggestion would be to have lessons at least once a week in order to complete the course as soon as possible!
+So, a suggestion would be to have lessons at least once a week for Class 3A and twice a week for Class 3 in order to complete the course as soon as possible.

 Read More: